smtandabuzo/small-business-invoices/README.md

 # Small Business Invoices

 A Spring Boot application for managing invoices and payments for small businesses.
-This application provides RESTful APIs to handle invoice creation, management, and payment processing.
+This application provides RESTful APIs to handle invoice creation, management, and payment processing with JWT-based authentication.

 ## Features

+- **User Authentication & Authorization**
+  - JWT-based authentication
+  - Role-based access control (Admin, User)
+  - Secure password storage with BCrypt
+  - Refresh token mechanism

+- **Invoice Management**
   - Create, read, update, and delete invoices
-- Track payment status of invoices (PAID, UNPAID, OVERDUE)
+  - Track payment status (PAID, UNPAID, OVERDUE)
   - Generate invoice reports
   - Calculate totals, taxes, and discounts

+- **Technical Features**
-- RESTful API endpoints for integration
+  - RESTful API endpoints
-- Built with Spring Boot, JPA/Hibernate, and MySQL
+  - Built with Spring Boot 3.x, JPA/Hibernate, and MySQL 8.0
   - Containerized with Docker
   - Deployable to AWS ECS with Fargate
+  - CI/CD with GitHub Actions
+  - API documentation with Swagger/OpenAPI
+  - CORS configuration for web clients

-## Prerequisites
+## 🚀 Prerequisites

 - Java 17 or higher
 - Maven 3.6.3 or higher
-- MySQL 8.0 or higher (or your preferred database)
+- MySQL 8.0 or higher
-- Lombok plugin for your IDE (for annotation processing)
+- Lombok plugin for your IDE
+- Docker 20.10+ and Docker Compose (for local development)
-- Docker (for containerized deployment)
+- AWS CLI (for deployment)
+- An AWS account with ECS, ECR, and RDS access

 ## Getting Started